eliwinkelman/eliwinkelman.github.io/_posts/2019-02-19-The-Trouble-with-Buoyancy-in-an-Elevator.md

 A jar of water sits in an elevator with an apple floating (statically) on its surface.
 When the elevator accelerates upwards, does the apple sink, rise, or stay at the same height relative to the water?

-We can imagine a sketch of the initial (static) situation like this:

-(Sketch initial system)

 There are only two forces on the apple, gravity and buoyancy.
 We know the apple is in equilibrium so $F_{ga} = F_{ba}$.